How to tell family not to buy any more gifts for your kids

 Clutter leads to overwhelm and who wants their children to be overwhelmed just living in their own home?
 Let your family members know that you are creating a calming atmosphere for your children to live in and having too many toys does not allow for that to happen.

 Overabundance and consumerism are rampant in today’s culture.
 Being purposeful in teaching your children the difference between a need and want is a wonderful life skill.
-We should not be buying things just for the sake of buying.
+We should not be buying things just for the sake of buying or because it’s considered the social norm to do so.

 Digital-Free Learning Is Important in Our Family